George-Leonard/algorithms/unscrambler/README.md

 to see if i could make a python program, which (while running in the background of gameplay), could take the scrambled word from the minecraft chat, unscramble it, and instantly post it to our clipboard to paste within seconds.
 It turned out to be extremely successful.
-I did attempt to contact Arkham Network once we found this little 'cheat', and they have since removed the chat game.
+I did attempt to contact Arkham Network once we found this little 'cheat', and they have yet to respond.

 By George Leonard